Authentic Hungarian sugar snap pea soup (zöldborsóleves)

 • Wash the shells and put them into a larger pot.
 Add 3 stalks of carrots and 1 kohlrabi and enough water to cover all vegetables.
 Bring to a boil and cook on medium low heat for about 20 minutes.

 • Meanwhile, prepare the dumplings (csipetke).
-This can be a little tricky.
-Lightly whisk the egg, add the salt and the oil.
-Start slowly adding the flour, enough so a ball is formed.
-You don’t want it to fall apart in the soup but you also don’t want it to be hard as rock either.
+Lightly whisk the egg, add salt and oil.
+Start slowly adding the flour and mix until a ball shape is formed.
+You don’t want it to fall apart in the soup but you also don’t want it to be too hard either.
+The dough shoold not be sticky or too hard.
 Try to find something in-between.
 The amount of flour really depends on how much the egg takes up.
 Once you find the right consistency, keep kneading it for about 5 minutes.
 Let the dough rise for 1 hour if possible.
 Set aside.

 • Have 1/4 cup of cold water ready for the soup.

 • Add the pea shell stock made earlier.
-Make sure the solids are strained from the liquid.
+Add enough liquid so the content of the soup is well covered, should be about 1 inch above.
+It should be about 1 1/2-2 Liters (Make sure the solids are strained from the liquid).

-• Wash and scrape the outside of 3 carrots.
-Cut them up into bite sizes.
+• Wash and scrape 3 carrots and cut them up into bite sizes.

-• Peel the kohlrabi and cut it into small, bite sizes (optional).
+• Peel the kohlrabi and cut it into small, bite sizes. (optional)

 • Put the carrots and the kohlrabi in the soup.

-• While the soup is cooking, we will make the dumplings.
+• While the soup is cooking, make the dumplings.
 Cut the dough (made earlier), into 6 long pieces and roll each to finger thickness.
 Each will make about a 6 inch long dough.
 With your thumb and index finger you can pinch a little piece off the dough or you can use a knife for this too.
 ‘Csipet’ means ‘pinch of’ in Hungarian hence where the name csipetke for this dumpling came from.
 When the soup is done, you can put the little dumpling pieces in the soup.
 They should be ready in a few minutes when they come up to the surface of the water.

 • Add the salt and red hot pepper to taste.